How to run

 This is intended for monitoring jobs created by

-vast execution cluster run -d.
+vast execution cluster run.

-vast execution cluster monitor [OPTIONS]
+vast exec cluster monitor [OPTIONS]

 Options